 The OPTIMAI pilot studies play a key role in demonstrating how European manufacturing processes can be optimised through the use of AI and digital twinning technology.
 The pilots form the cornerstone of the empirical work of the project.

-To maximise the impact of OPTIMAI on European industry, the project team is developing solutions that can be applied to a wide range of industrial settings.
-These solutions will be tested and validated in three selected pilot sites that cover a number of industrial domains:
+To maximise the impact of OPTIMAI on European industry, the project team has developed solutions that can be applied to a wide range of industrial settings.
+These solutions are tested and validated in three selected pilot sites that cover a number of industrial domains:

 - Kleemann: Manufacturing of lifts (Greece)